wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    In many organizations, to limit the impact of credential loss, they, after approval by the data owner, are the only accounts who can <strong>delete data</strong> which others put "in limbo".

-   PROTIP: Does Microsoft provide all the tools that Data Stewards need?
+   QUESTION: Does Microsoft provide all the tools that Data Stewards need?

 * <strong>Data Scientists</strong> work on AI models using Data Science tools such as Notebooks written in PySpark for Machine Learning.
+The intelligence created can be custom tags that extend generic LLM (Large Language Models) created by others for NLP (Natural Language Processing) and other AI (Artificial Intelligence) capabilities.

 Additional roles: